FAQ

 How do I add a new model to the “export” facilities?

-Export configuration is stored in ./.projectforge/export
+Export configuration is stored in ./.projectforge/export.

 A rudimentary UI is provided in the “Export” section of your project’s page.